ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**How heat, haze, wildfires and governance gaps converge into a multi‑layered systemic emergency**
+**Cost pressure, demographic shifts and governance asymmetries in the 2026 education landscape**
-0047 – Thailand’s 2026 Environmental‑Crisis Architecture
+0048 – The Collapse Architecture of Thailand’s Private Schools